sohooo/1Up/README.md

 ## Use with Quicksilver

-This handy script really shines in combination with [Quicksilver](http://qsapp.com/) and its [Services Menu Module](http://qsapp.com/plugins/), which converts services to Quicksilver actions.
-Now, you can load an image (get current selection), hit TAB, and choose the 1Up service you defined earlier.
+I use the script in combination with [Quicksilver](http://qsapp.com/) and its [Services Menu Module](http://qsapp.com/plugins/), which converts services to Quicksilver actions.
+Now, I can load an image (get current selection), hit TAB, and choose the 1Up service we defined earlier.
 Sweet.

 # TODO